BratatiKahaliLab/Conatainerized_WGS_datapipeline/README.md

-#### The tar of the container image is already created and available in the links file
+The links file in this repo consists of all the software packages used for the WGS pipeline and the tar of the container image.